xlnfinance/xln/wiki/smartupdates.md

 Not long after that, people came to realization that maybe what we need is not a "Turing complete" VM that will never be updated and set in stone, **but a clear process to update the underlying platform, the blockchain itself** aka onchain governance.

 This was proposed by Tezos, Dfinity and many others to come.
-Failsafe also uses amendments.
+Fairlayer also uses amendments.

 Any user can propose a change in platform formatted as: description in text, code to execute (can be like `User.find(3).destroy()`) and GNU diff patch that's merged into everyones code.